 A locally owned mini-chain that had food trucks before food trucks were cool and trendy, no one will offer you queso dip at Taqueria el Cazador.
-Instead you’ll be treated to a generous plate of authentic Tex-Mex food that won’t lighten your wallet.
-Whether you choose the iconic Taco Bus on Governor’s, the food-truck-in-a-hut at Drake & Triana, the small café on South Parkway or the Taco Hut on Highway 72 in Madison, you’ll leave with happy taste buds.
+Instead you’ll be treated to a generous plate of authentic Mexican food that won’t lighten your wallet.
+Whether you choose the iconic Taco Bus on Governor’s Drive, the one located at Stovehouse's food and leisure garden, the food-truck-in-a-hut at Drake & Triana, the small café on South Parkway or the Taco Hut on Highway 72 in Madison, you’ll leave with happy taste buds.

 A tiny pocket park tucked away in downtown Huntsville, Washington Park offers a variety of seating from large rocks to benches and even sports a small fountain and local art.
 Best time to visit is anytime the weather is warm enough to relax outside.
 Since Washington Park is inside the Entertainment District, you can bring your adult beverage with you.